ariverr/Simple-LCD-Menu/README.md

 # Simple-LCD-Menu
-Simple LCD Menu by Fahmi Ghani
+Simple LCD Menu for 16x2 display and Arduino by Fahmi Ghani